 FRESHMAN YEAR: Every student will receive assistance in making the transition from eighth to ninth grade and in defining a four-year educational and career plan.
 Students will be acquainted with graduation and college entrance requirements.
 Students will be introduced to career assessment inventories and assisted in opening an electronic portfolio.

-SOPHOMORE YEAR: Every student will receive assistance in expanding their electronic portfolio by exploring career goals and developing a career plan based on interests, experience and achievement.
+SOPHOMORE YEAR: Every student will receive assistance in expanding their electronic portfolio by exploring career goals and developing a career plan based on interests, experience, and achievement.
 Students will be provided information on preparing for and taking appropriate standardized tests.
 Students and their parents will receive assistance in reviewing student progress in accordance with the requirements of Senate Bill 813.

 JUNIOR YEAR: Every student will receive continued assistance in the development of an educational and career plan utilizing their electronic portfolio.
 Every student will review and refine their four-year plan in relationship to personal achievement and interests.
 Students and parents will be provided information regarding college selection, college entrance requirements and placement tests, standardized tests including ACT and SAT, and early outreach programs.

 SENIOR YEAR: Every student will receive assistance in meeting graduation requirements and achieving their post-secondary college and career plans.
-High risk students will receive additional, and early, intervention and assistance.
+High-risk students will receive additional, and early, intervention and assistance.
 Students will use the information in their electronic portfolio to actively pursue their college and career plans.
 Students and parents will be provided with college, testing, scholarship, and financial aid information.
-Students will receive assistance with online college, scholarship, and financial aid applications.
+Students will receive assistance with an online college, scholarship, and financial aid applications.